kubernetes-sigs/cluster-api-provider-openstack/README.md

    #### Special notes on ssh keys and fetching `admin.conf`

    When running `generate-yaml.sh` the first time, a new ssh keypair is generated and stored as `$HOME/.ssh/openstack_tmp` and `$HOME/.ssh/openstack_tmp.pub`.
-In order to allow `clusterctl` to fetch kubernetes `admin.conf` from the master node, you **must** manually create it in OpenStack.
+In order to allow `clusterctl` to fetch Kubernetes' `admin.conf` from the master node, you **must** manually create the key pair in OpenStack.
 By default the generated `machine.yaml` uses `cluster-api-provider-openstack` to be the `keyName`.
 However, you are free to change that.

    e.g.
    ```